If you don’t know where you are going, any road will get you there.

 You also have another choice – when you find a conflict like this you may choose to change your goals in a way that you will not have to take heartbreaking decisions every time you walk past the bakery 🙂

-And finally, the vision goals, often make us ask ourselves the most important question:
+And finally, visions, often help us answer the most important question:

 Why do you want to achieve that goal?
 When you write down your goals next to each of them add a description answering as detailed as possible “why do I want to achieve that?”, “why this is important for me?”.
 Pick as many reasons as possible.
 While you make the list you may find out that some of the goals are not as important for you as it seemed in the beginning or vice versa – to realize that an “accidentally” set goal is really important.